 Both hamsters laughed happily.
 After that, Shesha began to prepare for the trip - she began to comb her tail beautifully.

 One year later

-It was a late sunny morning, and Bob the hamster was sitting at the table, reading aloud the Book of Hamster Life.
-The first statement he came across that day was: "The life of a hamster can be measured in different ways.
-It can be the number of years lived, the number of grains eaten, but it can also be the depth of wisdom learned."
+t was a late sunny morning, and Bob the hamster was sitting at the table, reading aloud the Book of Hamster Life.
+The first statement he came across today was: